MicrocontrollersDev/Alternatives/SkyblockExtras.md

     - Scummy and illegal
 - [**Breaks MC EULA**](https://i.imgur.com/SyNXc9W.png) (no I don't know why "don't" looks messed up)
     - Mojang can take down the mod at any time and you'd lose $5.
 And no, calling it a "donation to Complex" doesn't change anything in the eyes of the law.
 The mod is advertised as paid, and is unlocked with money.
+    - AlphaElite is missing a few chromosomes and apparently [cannot read](https://i.imgur.com/Z0JbcBb.png).
+What are you on about bro?
 - Performance issues
     - [Testimony 1](https://i.imgur.com/8sYs8bg.png)
     - [Testimony 2](https://i.imgur.com/bxJyO2X.png)